Dima-Bulavenko/python-cheat-sheet/README.md

 - Links to the developer's LinkedIn profile and the GitHub repository housing the site's source code.

 ### Footer
-Mirrors the header, excluding the logo.
+- Contains useful links to python documentation and online python compiler.

-### Navigation Bar
+### Topics Navigation Bar
 Enables users to swiftly move between topics, enhancing overall navigation efficiency.